Facebook, Twitter either can't or won't do their jobs. We need change

 The reason why Facebook, Twitter and every other social media company should pay uncomfortably large sums of their profits into a separate organization to police their content is because it's clear everything else isn't working.

-Here's my idea: A new, separate organization -- let's call it NetMod (for internet moderators) -- would be divorced from profit motive.
+Here how it could work: A new, separate organization -- let's call it NetMod (for internet moderators) -- that would be divorced from profit motive.
 It wouldn't operate at the whims of a self-important CEO.
 Instead, it would be an independent organization.
 It'd have its own supreme court, as it were, which would set the rules most social media users need to follow, as they debate and decide what the laws of social media ought to be.

 Here's a freebie to start with: "Thou shalt not encourage a mob of violent extremists to ransack the US Capitol."